textlint/textlint/docs/cli.md

 ## Exit Code

-:memo: This status is defined in textlint v14.0.0 or later.
+📝 This status is defined in textlint v13.0.0 or later.

 `0`: No Error